bnossum/midgetv/README.md

     tests using an `icebreaker` board
  -  Due to the above; complience with RV32I (version 2.1), with standard extensions M, C, Zicsr and Zifence (all version 2.0)
- -  Targetable to all ICE40 devices that have EBR ram
+ -  Can be targeted to all ICE40 devices that have EBR ram
  -  Support for SRAM in ICE40 devices that have SRAM
  -  Wishbone b4 used for interconnect
  -  Tested on ICE40UP5K using a `icebreaker` board,